 This is probably the most important factor.
 When it comes to setting up a site, you’ll find no option easier than WordPress.
 You don’t need to know HTML; you don’t need to know PHP.
 Just templates and drag-n-drop friendliness abound.

 There’s a brief learning curve, and then you’re on to creating your site.
 That’s a quick process, by the way.
 Using WordPress templates is no great investment of time.
 Even integrating WordPress with your web host of choice is a breeze in most cases.

 No matter the look you’re going for you can find it with WordPress.
 There are quite literally thousands of themes from which to choose.
-The paid ones, obviously, are somewhat more advanced than the free options.
+The top WordPress themes are obviously the paid options as they are somewhat more advanced than the free theme options.
 They’re all, however, clean and get the job done.

-These add-ons allow you to “expand functionality,” and you’ve got plenty of choices.
+These essential WordPress plugins allow you to “expand functionality,” and you’ve got plenty of choices.
 There are a total of 47,629 themes, to be precise.
 If there’s something extra you want your site to do, chances are you can get your site to do it with a plugin.

-On the featured page alone you’ve got options like Akismet.
+On the featured page alone you’ll find some great plugins for WordPress blogs like Akismet.
 It can check your comments to identify which ones are spam.
-Then there’s the ever popular Yoast SEO.
+Then there’s the ever-popular SEOPress.
 It helps you optimize your content for that coveted boost in search engine rankings.

 With so many people using WordPress, all the tips and tricks are part of the collective knowledge base.
-The community is more than happy to share these secrets with newcomers, as a trip to the forum will testify.
+The community is more than happy to share these secrets with newcomers, as a trip to the WordPress support forum will confirm.

 Whether you have questions about themes, plugins, or just general how-to stuff, they have you covered.
 There are also WordPress’ official customer service channels.
 It’s not difficult to find a solution to whatever problem you may encounter.